 A great way to send relevant emails is through proper email segmentation.

-This will allow you to send content that resonates with each segment of your list, as opposed to sending generic content that tries to appeal to everyone at the same time.
+This will allow you to send and unify content that resonates with each segment of your list, as opposed to sending generic content that tries to appeal to everyone at the same time.

 Part 4: Monitor Performance and Optimize Your Results

 The average open rate for emails is 13.90%.
-This means that 86% of your subscribers won't see the contents of your email.
+This means that 86% of your subscribers won't see the visual content of your email.